canginc/insight2018/README.md

 However, an efficiency issue remains.
 As the clock advance in time, the program uses linear search method to print out and remove all expired sessions from LINKED_HASHMAP, which would be a performance bottleneck.
 Due to other unexpected home repair issues, I run out of time to implement an  additional data structure  to print out and to remove all expired sessions while the clock advance forward.

-(3) JAVADOC was used to document the code; however, I have not yet complete detailed JUNIT tests.
+(3) JAVADOC was used to document the code; however, I have not yet completed detailed JUNIT tests.
 The program does assume all input files to be formatted as described in the project specification.
 If input file is missing ip or date or time in the first header line of the log.csv file, then the program will not act properly.
 Given the correct file structures, the program would pass the given test suites.